Debtors' prison: Modern examples

 In 2014, National Public Radio (NPR) reported that there were still cases of judges imprisoning people who have not paid court fees.
 The American Civil Liberties Union has been challenging such policies since 2009.

 In September, 2015, in the town of Bowdon, Georgia, a sitting municipal judge, Richard A. Diment, was surreptitiously recorded threatening defendants with jail time for traffic violations if they did not provide immediate payment.
 The incidents caused the Bowdon Municipal Court to be closed for a month in order to implement changes in policy.

 Modern U.S. by state

 International agreements

-In 1963 Article 1 of the Protocol No. 4 to the Convention for the Protection of Human Rights and Fundamental Freedoms "No one shall be deprived of his liberty merely on the ground of inability to fulfil a contractual obligation."
+In 1963, members of the Council of Europe, an intergovernmental human rights organization based in Strasbourg, adopted the Protocol No. 4 to the Convention for the Protection of Human Rights and Fundamental Freedoms.
+Article 1 of the protocol states that "no one shall be deprived of his liberty merely on the ground of inability to fulfil a contractual obligation."
+Currently, 42 states have ratified the protocol.

+In 1969 the American Convention on Human Rights, also known as the Pact of San José, was adopted by members of the Organization of American States.
+Article 7 (7) of the pact affirms "no one shall be detained for debt.
+This principle shall not limit the orders of a competent judicial authority issued for nonfulfillment of duties of support."
+Currently, 24 countries from the Western Hemisphere are parties to that treaty.

 In 1976 Article 11 of the ICCPR – International Covenant on Civil and Political Rights – came into effect stating, "No one shall be imprisoned merely on the ground of inability to fulfill a contractual obligation."

-This international treaties contradicts many domestic laws of ratified states which allows for civil jail.
+These international agreements contradict the domestic laws of several ratifying states which allow for imprisonment.